ISEL-DEETC/RAPITest/README.md

    npm install
    ```
 5. Configure the solution<br/>
-  Make sure the project is set to _run multiple projects_, _start_ RAPITest, RunTestsWorkerService and SetupTestsWorkerService and _none_ for ModelsLibrary
+  Make sure the solution is set to _run multiple projects_, _start_ RAPITest, RunTestsWorkerService and SetupTestsWorkerService and _none_ for ModelsLibrary
 6. Create Database Tables<br/>
    Open the _package manager console_ (tools -> nuget manager -> package manager console)<br/>
    Make sure the default project is RAPITest<br/>